 - Next, wet the rag with vinegar and lay it over the stain.
 Allow it to sit for several moments.

 - If this lightened the stain, repeat as necessary.
-If it did not seem to work, move on to step 5.
+If it did not seem to work, wipe off the vinegar and move on to step 5.

 - If you don’t notice an improvement, add oxalic acid to the stain.
 Do not get oxalic acid on the surrounding wood.
 It will seep in to the wood.
 Repeat as necessary.

-- When the spot is gone, neutralize with vinegar.
+- When the spot is gone, neutralize with acid.

 - Wait for the spot to dry, then sand, stain and refinish to match the rest of the floor.